Discover Egypt and the Nile ValleyItinerary

 Day 5: Cairo / Flight to Sohag / Abydos / Luxor

 After a boxed breakfast, check out of the Mena House and transfer to Cairo Airport to board a flight to the city of Sohag.
 A short drive brings us to the ancient city of Abydos, which boasts some of the finest carvings and colors in all of Egypt.
 Wander the halls of the impressive Temple of Seti I, which was dedicated to the god of the underworld, Osiris.
-Also on display is the Abydos King List — a carved list of the names of 76 former kings of ancient Egypt.
+See the Abydos King List — a carved list of the names of 76 former kings of ancient Egypt.

-Next, a drive from Abydos to Luxor provides the unique opportunity to observe daily life in rural Egypt.
+A drive from Abydos to Luxor provides the unique opportunity to observe daily life in rural Egypt.
 Upon arrival, check in to the elegant Sofitel Winter Palace.

 Overnight: Sofitel Winter Palace Luxor (B,L,D)